List of roads in Madagascar

 This is a list of both the National roads and the provincial roads in Madagascar.
 Many are unpaved dirt roads, or insufficiently maintained.
-Only 6 000 km out off a total of 32 000 km are paved and mostly in a bad state of conversation.
+Only 6,000 km out off a total of 32,000 km are paved and mostly in a bad state of conversation.

+In 1983, Irish author Dervla Murphy described the condition of the roads in Madagascar at the time:

+Of the country's 22,800 miles of so-called 'motor' roads only ten per cent are tarred and only twenty-eight per cent permanently usable; the rest are washed away annually during the rains; and even the tarred stretches tend to be of uncertain temper.